zuplo/docs/docs/articles/advanced-path-matching.md

 ## Trailing Slashes

 In URLPattern, trailing slashes are not accepted unless explicitly specified.
-For examople:
+For example:

 - `/cars/:manufacturer`